Harvard researchers link current U.S. air pollution standards to an early death

 The researchers call it “the most robust and reproducible evidence to date,” based on actual death rates.
 Previous mass studies have been based on large-scale modeling.

 Pivotally, the researchers write that today’s U.S. air quality standards are deadly.
 “The current standards aren’t protective enough,” says coauthor Francesca Dominici, a professor of biostatistics at the Harvard Chan School of Public Health.
-Lowering the PM2.5 standard to match the World Health Organization’s annual guideline of 10μg/m3 would drop mortality risk for Americans over age 65 by 6-7%, they say.
+Lowering the PM2.5 standard to match the World Health Organization’s annual guideline of 10μg/m3 would drop mortality risk for Americans over age 65 by 6% to 7%, they say.